 This elementary school was right across the street from our apartment.
 The government pays for all education in Iceland from nursery school through university.
 I was surprised that despite the cold rainy weather the children seemed to spend a good part of their day outdoors.

 It was great.
 Just as Tomas warned however we had to strip naked and shower communally with others before going in the pool.
-Colorful posters in the showers illustrated all the parts of your body you needed to soap throughly.
-You did put your swim suit on to go into the pool though.
+Colourful posters in the showers illustrated all the parts of your body you needed to soap thoroughly.
+You did put your swimsuit on to go into the pool though.